benblack769/city_gen/README.md

 In order to address this some, I realized that there was a lot of overlap in the algorithm for different people taking long, but similar routes.
 So I created tiles which spanned many grid points which people would path across instead of the natural tiles.
 Then, after upgrade benefits are determined, I would figure out which natural tiles is the best to upgrade.
 While this does not have the same theoretical benefit of being a perfect greedy algorithm, it does work reasonably well, and also is theoretically `O(max(p*log(n)^2,n*log(n)))`, and is actually about 10 times faster for large grids (1000x1000).

 Here is an example of how it builds roads.
 Yellow squares show road construction densities.
+Note that the roads are primality built according to the shapes of these larger (25x25) tiles.

 ![tiled_network](https://raw.githubusercontent.com/weepingwillowben/city_gen/master/screenshots/tiled_network.PNG)